inf3cti0n95/Otaku-Codes/_posts/2017-07-01-summer-coding-with-rocket-chat-my-first-npm-package.markdown

 Everything was going well (Atleast that is what I thought at that time, I didn't know what storm was brewing out there.)

 I thought, how hard could it be to build a Chat Application.
-I went all out for the first week, initializing the a pretty React App Starter of my own (I have a weird OCD of making things from scratch, that way I always know what is going on, with every line of code written).
+I went at it, initializing a pretty React App Starter of my own (I have a weird OCD of making things from scratch, that way I always know what is going on, with every line of code written).
 Finished this task of stater app easily, A piece of cake, then there was this next Card on trello board saying ***Implementation of Interface to Rocket.Chat's Realtime API*** for interactions with the Rocket.Chat's Server.
 I thought, "How hard Could it be?"

 But (there's always a but ), When I saw the list of methods and responses and subscriptions and events, I knew it isn't going to be a piece of cake.